 The more I look up to them, the humbler I feel.
 I realise that I need to move forward and become my own inspiration,” explains Kokilam.
 This Kuala Lumpur-born beauty had previously pursued a law degree, but never got the chance to complete it.
 Nonetheless, her quest for a tertiary qualification led her to OUM’s Petaling Jaya Learning Centre in 2016.

 “There is no age limit to pursuing tertiary education.
 Everyone deserves the right to learn because education is essential for building a strong nation,” shares Kokilam.
-Available under the Cluster of Education and Social Sciences, the BPSY programme covers various aspects in psychology, including the social, cognitive and crosscultural perspectives of the discipline.
+Available under the Faculty of Education and Social Sciences, the BPSY programme covers various aspects in psychology, including the social, cognitive and crosscultural perspectives of the discipline.

 “My previous career revolved around reaching out to and serving customers for business growth.
 This programme allows me to understand human behaviour and my surroundings better,” Kokilam says.
 “Studying on a part-time basis using online learning materials has also been very helpful as I am busy juggling the demands of my family and career.”
 Tied to pageantry activities for a year, Kokilam manages her hectic schedule by planning ahead.
 “Planning is essential for me.
 With the help and support from my family, everything seems easy and manageable.”

 Her newfound passion in pageantry has also shaped her personality and point of view.
 “I am lucky to have struck gold in pageantry as it is highly competitive.
 This competition has taught me how to deal with stage fright.
 I have conquered that fear and am now comfortable dealing with people and the media.